mrotteveel/yahoogroups-archiver/README.md

 instructions assume sufficient Java knowledge to get things compiled and running in IntelliJ IDEA or the tool of your choice.

+The build by default expects the database to already exist and contain the expected structure.
+To compile without that database, comment out or remove the entire `archivedb` section in the `jooq` section of the `build.gradle`.

 The archiver can archive multiple groups, but you need to archive them individually.
-You can update to archive newer messages.
+You can update to archive newer messages in existing archives.

 ### Archiving a group